 - Other complications.

 If you believe you have a dental malpractice claim, you should contact a Naperville personal injury attorney as soon as possible to begin the process of filing a lawsuit.
-An advocate with Woodruff Johnson & Evans can answer your questions today.
+An advocate with Woodruff Johnson & Evans Law Offices can answer your questions today.